EBZebra/docs/edge/source/guide/DOMinjection.md

 No special licensing is required.

 ## What is the DOM?
 In the context of modern web programming, **the ‘DOM’ refers to your HTML5 code as it will appear when running**.
 For example, while the code of an HTML5 app might define certain variables, those variables contain no values until the app is executed.
-Therefore, it's accurate to think of the DOM as an HTML5 app that's in use.
+Therefore, it's accurate to think of the DOM as an HTML5 app that's currently running.

 ## How to use DOM Injection